belle2/basf2/online_book/prerequisites/python.rst

       touch my_file.py
       #open your file to edit it.
       emacs -nw my_file.py #the argument `-nw` opens the editor in your terminal.
+	  #now add the python lines to your file.

    .. code-block:: python
-      #now add the lines to your file.
-      import numpy
+      import numpy as np
-      print("Hello world!")
+      print(np.pi)

 Congratulations!
 You've now created your first python file.
 Now, run it!